Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.high-definition/Documentation~/water-decals-masking-landing.md

 # Water surface fluctuations

-You can apply effects like swell, agitation, deformation, and foam across the water surface.
+You can apply effects like swell, agitation, and deformation across the water surface.

-You can add fluctuations such as swell, agitation, or ripples to the whole of a water surface based on texture channels with a Water Mask.
+You can add fluctuations such as swell, agitation, or ripples to the whole of a water surface based on texture channels with a simulation mask.

 You can also add detailed visual effects to localized water areas with water decals, a type of shader graph nodes.